Lieutenant Colonel Arthur Mercer Davies

 7 June 1907 Highly commended by the Royal Society for services rendered in connection with the investigations into the causes of Mediterranean Fever.

-17 Sept 1908 Retired.
-Post retirement was medical assistant in the Public Health Department of the London County Council.
+17 Sep 1908 Retired.
+Post retirement was Medical Inspector of School Children in the Public Health Department of the London County Council up to 1919.

-He was author of a standard Handbook of Hygiene, and The Food of the Soldier (1889) and a large number of official reports and contributions to the Medical Press chiefly on subjects connected with Public Health, Military Hygiene and Bacteriology
+He was author of a standard Handbook of Hygiene, The Food of the Soldier (1889) and a large number of official reports and contributions to the medical press chiefly on subjects connected with Public Health, Military Hygiene and Bacteriology.

 - Entry No: 6858.
 Johnston W. Roll of Commissioned Offices in the Medical Service of the British Army.
 Vol 1 (20 June 1727-23 June 1898).
 Aberdeen (1917).

 - Distribution of RAMC Officers.
 Corps News Vol IV: 6; June 1905.